r043v/rdd/README.md

 merge "mydump.rdd" keys with redis keys who match "*comment*" and "*article*", remove all keys who match "*cache*", keep only keys match "myprefix*" and save the result as "mydump.rdd"

-exemple, move some keys from one redis instance to another one
+example, move some keys from one redis instance to another one

 // save all keys of your choice
 ./rdd "myprefix:*" -o "keys.rdd" -s "ip of redis instance 1" -p "port of redis instance 1"